wdturner/ProjectIdeas2019/Spring2021/ProjectIdeas8.md

 aiming to teach players something useful while playing.

 Stephen Trempel: I am planing to do a project related to cyber security.
 Maybe Shad0w, Hack Tools, or Packetwhisper.

+Gabe Orlanski: I am planning on working on a webapp or dataset creation project.
+Some initial ideas I had are job application tracker, reddit dataset creator, or inventory management system.